carloshsalvador/musicplayer/README.md

 # MUSIC PLAYER APP

-Music player app is a project of web application for the DHBW/WDS's WebDesign Course (semester 2./2024) carried out by [Prof. Jürgen Toth](https://github.com/juergen1976).
+Music player app is a project of web application for the DHBW/WDS's WebDesign Course carried out by [Prof. Jürgen Toth](https://github.com/juergen1976) during the semeter 2./2024.
 It is a course for students who are facing this topic for the first time.
-Thus, it is my first web app for example.

-The main goal is the development of a music player.
+Thus, the project's main goal was the development of a music player.

-As an overview, this web application was developed using basically 2 frameworks, [Django](https://www.djangoproject.com/) as backend and [Vue.js](https://vuejs.org/) as frontend, and the data bank is [PostgreSQL](https://www.postgresql.org/) with music from [Deezer](https://www.deezer.com/en/).
-All the tree element are separted on [Dockercontainers](https://www.docker.com/).
+As an overview, this web application was developed based mainly on 2 frameworks, the [Django 5.1](https://www.djangoproject.com/) as backend and the [Vue.js](https://vuejs.org/) as frontend, and the data bank was [PostgreSQL](https://www.postgresql.org/) with music from [Deezer](https://www.deezer.com/en/).
+These elements are separted on [Dockercontainers](https://www.docker.com/).

+Therefore, there are 2 ways to check the musicplayer app after cloning this project:

+- **development modus**: This is the version by cloning the project and is the quicker and easier way to see the app runing.
+The steps are:

+   1. install all dependecies based on **musicplayer/requirements.txt**
+   2. create and set a new file **musicplayer/.env** based on the **musicplayer/.env_example**.
+   3. on terminal, at root **musicplayer/**, execute:

+      ```python manage.py makemigrations```

+      ```python manage.py migrate```

+      ```python manage.py runserver```

+   - OBS: in this modus, the data bank is the Django's default [SQLite](https://www.sqlite.org/), not [PostgreSQL](https://www.postgresql.org/), developed for the production modus (below).

+- **production modus**:

+   1. install all dependecies based on **musicplayer/requirements.txt**
+   2. create and set a new file **musicplayer/.env** based on the **musicplayer/.env_example**.
+      - [2.1] at **musicplayer/.env**, set ```DEBUG=False```
+   3. create the Dockercontainers based on the file **musicplayer/docker-compose.yml** using the terminal at root **musicplayer/** with the following commands:

+      ```built and run, entra no container, executa o app no container     ```

 This project has tried to follow as much as possible the Adams Wiggins's [12 factors](https://12factor.net/), such as easy code's sharing, backing service and security.
-Some guidlines of this methodology make no much sense for this project, such as escalability and demands for team work because it is a individual project, but they were implemented as best practice and learning by developing a web application for the frist time.
+Some guidlines of this methodology make no much sense for this project, such as escalability and demands for team work because it is a individual project, but they were implemented anyway as best practice and learning by developing a web application for the frist time.

+In this **README.md** the readers can find below the context, dependencies, architecture and infrasctructure and how the app was planed.
+However, **DETAILED_DOCUMENTATION.md** was developed as a recipt step-by-step for my memory of this project, with detailed description of the development sequence, *i.e.*, the explanation about the steps itself, but not the context.

 ---
 ---

 # Before starting

-In this readme you can find my frist decisions before starting, my literature review and why I decided for some alternatives among the high diverse possibilities of building a dynamic web-site such as a music palyer.
+Here I share my frist decisions I have faced before starting, my literature review and why I have decided for some alternatives among the high diverse possibilities of building a dynamic web-site such as a music palyer.

 ## The challenge